create3000/x_ite/docs/_posts/components/Navigation/ViewpointGroup.md

 ### SFBool [in, out] **displayed** TRUE

-Displayed determines whether this ViewpointGroup is displayed in the current viewpoint list.
+*displayed* determines whether this ViewpointGroup is displayed in the current viewpoint list.

 ### SFString [in, out] **description** ""